chelout/laravel-relationship-events/README.md

     - methods:
         - BelongsTo::associate
             - fires belongToAssociating, belongToAssociated
+            - events have $relation name, $related model and $parent model or key(depends on BelongsTo::associate $model parametr).
-            - events have $parent and $related models.
-Note: related model is dirty, should be saved after associating
+            > Note: related model is dirty, should be saved after associating
         - BelongsTo::dissociate
             - fires belongToAssociating, belongToAssociated
+            - events have $relation name, $related and $parent models.
+            > Note: has additional query to get parent model
-            - events have $parent and $related models.
-Note: related model is dirty, should be saved after associating
+            > Note: related model is dirty, should be saved after dissociating
         - BelongsTo::update
             - fires belongToUpdating, belongToUpdated
-            - events have $parent and $related models
+            - events have $relation name, $related and $parent models.
-            > Note: has additional query to get related model

 ### Many To Many: